prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 #### How can I stop being a validator?

 You can stop being a validator by issuing a **voluntary exit**, which is a special type of object included in the eth2 beacon chain that signifies your validator is ready to stop validating and securely exit the validator set.
 Although during phase 0 of eth2, you will **not** be able to withdraw your staking rewards, you can still issue a voluntary exit.
-This feature is still under development and you can follow our progress [here](https://github.com/prysmaticlabs/prysm/issues/6882).
+You can find instructions for this process [here](/docs/wallet/exiting-a-validator).